William P. Foster

 William Patrick Foster (August 25, 1919 – August 28, 2010), also known as The Law and The Maestro, was the director of the noted Florida A&M University Marching "100".
 He served as the band's director from 1946 to his retirement in 1998.
 His innovations revolutionized college marching band technique and the perceptions of the collegiate band.
 Foster was inducted into the Florida Artists Hall of Fame, the National Association for Distinguished Band Conductors Hall of Fame, the Florida Music Educators Association Hall of Fame and the Afro-American Hall of Fame among others.
 He also served as the president of the American Bandmasters Association and was appointed to the National Council on the Arts by President Bill Clinton.
 Foster wrote the book titled The Man Behind the Baton.

+Early life

+Foster was born on August 25, 1919 in Kansas City, Kansas.
+He was the youngest of four children.
+His mother was a homemaker, and his father was a railway mail clerk.
+Foster's family suffered poverty.

+At age 12, Foster began his music career by buying and learning to play the saxophone and later the clarinet, cello, and cornet.
+None of his family had the same interest of music that Foster did.

 Education

-At age 12, Foster began his music career by learning to play the clarinet.
 While in high school, his talent was recognized and he was appointed student director of the Sumner High School Orchestra, in Kansas City, Kansas.
 In 1936, he became the director of an all-city band.
 Foster was a fellow of the Rosenwald General Education Board at Teacher's College, Columbia University, 1953–1955 for Doctorate Studies.
 He received his Bachelor of Music Education Degree from the University of Kansas in 1941, a Master of Arts in Music Degree from Wayne State University in 1950, a Doctor of Education Degree with a major in music from Teachers College, Columbia University in 1955, and an Honorary Doctor of Human Letters Degree in 1998 from Florida A&M University.
 He became a member of Phi Mu Alpha Sinfonia in 1953 at Columbia University.